Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Curriculum vitae (CV)/resume which includes all study and employment from the last 10 years.

 • Bank statements that show spending on living expenses in Tasmania and any pay or salary deposits since the date you arrived.
 The statements must be on official bank letter head, clearly showing the account number and account holder’s name, and be free of highlighting or any other changes.
+If your dependant has separate bank statements, you must provide their bank statements that show their living expenses in Tasmania.

 Pathway specific documents